Kaduwela, Western Province: Etymology

 According to Robert Percival of the 19th Regiment of Foot, during the Revolt of 1797 against the Dutch, the Sinhalese threw up earthworks and established a fort here.

 After the British defeat in the 1st Kandyan War, Kaduwela was occupied by a small force of British sepoys and lascoreens.
 They were later reinforced by a mixed force of European troops and sepoys under Captain Charles Wilkinson Mercer of the 51st Regiment, prior to the Battle of Hanwella.

 Kaduwela Municipal Council

 Demographics

-Kaduwela Municipality area is a multi-ethnic, multi-religious urban centre.
+Kaduwela DS Division has the largest Sinhalese population by all DS Divisions of Sri Lanka and 2nd largest Buddhist population after Homagama DS Division in Sri Lanka according to census 2012.
 According to the census of 2012 the demographics by ethnicity and religion is as follows:.